db-group-mimic-III/mimic-iii/Sepsis_analysis.md

 # Temp F
 insert into abnorm_clin_val
 select * from (
-select hadm_id, 'Heart rate' as category,itemid, charttime, valuenum from chartevents where hadm_id in
+select hadm_id, 'Temp F' as category,itemid, charttime, valuenum from chartevents where hadm_id in
 (